YehiaMetwally95/AutomationExerciseWithSelenium4/README.md

 ```bash
 docker run --name dockerDB -p 3306:3306 -e MYSQL_ROOT_PASSWORD=yehia -d mysql; Start-Sleep -Seconds 20; docker cp src/test/resources/DBFiles/ProductsAndUsers.sql dockerDB:/ProductsAndUsers.sql; docker exec -i dockerDB mysql -u root -p'yehia' -e "SOURCE /ProductsAndUsers.sql;"
 ```
+The .sql File is located in resources Directory, You can edit it using any IDE as MySQL Workbench To Sync The Tests With MySQL Database to get the Updated Products and Users Data, The flag "syncWithDB" shall be set with "true", otherwise, it can be set with "false"

 ### Structure of "main folder"
 - Using the HomePage as Parent of all pages that inherit locators and actions of Header & Footer from Homepage also for defining common variables that are commonly used across all pages, Thus achieving the right purpose of Inheritance